multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m3/README.md

 # TODO
-Interpretation of the numbers.
+Add benchmarks for `MatrixVectorMul_B` and `MatrixVectorMul_C` for 16-bit.

 We use the board `nucleo-f207zg`.
-Please check the name of the device that is recognized by your computer.
+Please check the name of the device recognized by your computer.
 Our setting is in the file `config.py`.
 If you're using a macOS, the prefix of the name name will be `/dev/tty.usbmodem`.